tisztamo/Junior/prompt/task/refactor/split.md

 # Task: Refactor by split

-The file main.js is too big.
+The dumped js file is too big.
 We need to split it into parts.
+Identify the possible parts and refactor the code in separate files!